Extreme Precision With Fewer Side Effects

 • Recurrent gastrointestinal tumors

-Most proton centers use “volumetric” beams that deliver a fixed quantity of energy to the entire tumor.
+Many other proton centers use “volumetric” beams that deliver a fixed quantity of energy to the entire tumor.
 But the pencil beam scanning technology at the New York Proton Center delivers “intensity-modulated proton therapy,” or IMPT.

 Widely considered the most advanced form of proton therapy, IMPT can target different parts of the tumor with different radiation dose levels based on the prescription and tumor’s exact location, while better protecting the surrounding normal tissues from irradiation.
-That’s particularly valuable when treating the most complicated tumors, those residing in the fissures of the head, neck and skull base.
+That’s particularly valuable when treating the most complicated tumors.